|

-The veteran must present a copy of the appropriate DD Form 214, Certificate of Release or Discharge From Active Duty, showing length and character of service.
-All applicants who have been separated from active duty in the Armed Forces should be able to produce a DD Form 214 or other certification issued by the branch of service as verification of eligibility for the preference claimed.
+The veteran must present a copy of the appropriate DD Form 214, Certificate of Release or Discharge from Active Duty, or if the employee served after August 20, 2009, DD 214 member 4 copy, showing length and character of service.
+As verification of eligibility for the preference claimed, all applicants who have been separated from active duty in the Armed Forces should be able to produce a DD Form 214, DD 214 member 4 copy, or other certification issued by the branch of service.

-2. His or her application shows that he or she has the required military service, such as service in a war, campaign, or expedition.
+- The application shows that the applicant has the required military service, such as service in a war, campaign, or expedition.

-When a campaign or expeditionary medal is required, a veteran’s DD Form 214 showing the award of an Armed Forces Campaign or Expeditionary Medal is acceptable proof.
-The DD Form 214 does not have to show the name of the theater or country of service for which that medal was awarded.
+When a campaign or expeditionary medal is required, a veteran’s DD Form 214, or DD 214 member 4 copy showing the award of an Armed Forces campaign or expeditionary medal is acceptable proof.
+The Postal Service does not require that the DD Form 214 show the name of the theater or country of service for which that medal was awarded.

 Exhibit 485